AntaresSimulatorTeam/antares-doc/docs/2-getting-started/getting-started.md

 ### Post-processing with R-packages

-Different R-packages have been developed by RTE to process the output of an Antares study.
+Different R-packages have been developed to process the output of an Antares study.
 They can be used to manipulate simulation output, read or visualize them:

 - [**antaresRead**](https://rte-antares-rpackage.github.io/antaresRead/index.html) to import the output to a R session;